Memba/www.memba.com/en/posts/2014/mean.md

 Memba has long been a Microsoft shop and we used to be a Microsoft ISV and Microsoft partner.
 Our development team has had experience with Visual Basic, Visual C++, Visual J++ and Visual Studio .NET including C#.

 Like most object oriented gurus, we have never been big fans of HTML.
-We also had this strong feeling that the mix of languages and technical architecture of web applications could be streamlined.
+We also had this strong feeling that the mix of languages and technical architecture of web applications could be streamlined, also considering the frustration of working with black boxes.

 ### The MEAN stack

 ![MEAN stack](https://raw.githubusercontent.com/Memba/www.memba.com/master/en/posts/2014/mean.png)